Welcome Faculty and Staff

 - You also may be asked to write letters of recommendation for students who apply to graduate school.
 This sample may assist you in drafting your letter.

 Try to address your reference or recommendation letter to an actual name or to a title, such as Director of Admissions or Director of Human Resources.
 Please try not to address a letter "To whom it may concern".
 To do address a letter in this manner is very impersonal and will not serve the student well.
 However, if a student asks you to write a letter addressed like this, note in the letter that it is at the student’s request.

 If you have any additional questions about reference or recommendation letters, email Director of Career Services Annette Wilson, Annette.Wilson@tamusa.edu, or call (210) 784-1342 or email Career Advisor Clarissa Tejeda, Clarissa.Tejeda@tamusa.edu, or call (210) 784-1339.

 Speaking with a student who is not sure what should be his or her career path?
-Recommend that the student visit the Choices program and take some assessments of his or her interests, values and aptitude.
+Recommend that the student visit Focus 2 and take some assessments of his or her interests, values and aptitude.
 To use this resource the student will need to contact career services for access information.

 Is a student questioning what she or he can do with her or his major?
 Have the student check out “What Can I Do With This Major?” for great information about who employs the majors and what strategies can be used to make the student marketable.